edamla/mediterraneanagency/_books/2021-09-01-selected-stories-from-life-for-young-people.md

 worldwide.
 Since these works appeal to people of all ages from 7 to 77, we have made a different move in the book you hold by compiling stories written specifically for the younger generation.
-Pre- sented with love and prayers.
+Presented with love and prayers.
 <!--more-->